bhumika-yadav/ml-project/README.md

 ## Motivation
 The motivation behind this project was to create a simple chatbot using my newly acquired knowledge of Natural Language Processing (NLP) and Python programming.
 As one of my first projects in this field, I wanted to put my skills to the test and see what I could create.

-[I followed a guide referenced in the project](https://thecleverprogrammer.com/2023/03/27/end-to-end-chatbot-using-python/) to learn the steps involved in creating an end-to-end chatbot.
 This included collecting data, choosing programming languages and NLP tools, training the chatbot, and testing and refining it before making it available to users.

 Although this chatbot may not have exceptional cognitive skills or be state-of-the-art, it was a great way for me to apply my skills and learn more about NLP and chatbot development.
 I hope this project inspires others to try their hand at creating their own chatbots and further explore the world of NLP.